roman-milk/roman-milk.github.io/blackmailed.md

  As I deposited my load in her, I watched the most animated orgasm in my life.
 She shook, she screamed, she talked dirty, it was the hottest thing I had ever seen.
 I finally pulled out and demanded, "Clean my cock, slut."

  This time she obeyed with lightning speed as she fell to her knees and took my cock that as just in her no longer virgin ass and began bobbing on it as if to retrieve any last remnants of cum still stuck inside my cock.
-Report_Story #2